Charles Joughin: On the Titanic

 Joughin was part of the victualling crew of the RMS Titanic during its maiden and final trip in April 1912.
-He was on board the ship during its delivery trip from Belfast to Southampton.
+He was aboard the ship during its delivery trip from Belfast to Southampton.
 He signed on again in Southampton on 4 April 1912.
-In the capacity of Chief Baker, Joughin received monthly wages of £12 (equivalent to £ today, adjusted for inflation), and had a staff of thirteen bakers under him.
+In the capacity of Chief Baker, Joughin received monthly wages of £12, which is equivalent to £ today when adjusted for inflation, and had a staff of thirteen bakers under him.

 When the ship hit an iceberg on the evening of 14 April, at 23:40, Joughin was off-duty and in his bunk.
 According to his testimony, he felt the shock of the collision and immediately got up.
 Word was being passed down from the upper decks that officers were getting the lifeboats ready for launching, and Joughin sent his thirteen men up to the boat deck with provisions to the lifeboats: four loaves of bread apiece, about forty pounds of bread each.
 Joughin stayed behind for a time, but then followed them, reaching the Boat Deck at around 00:30.